SpinalHDL/SpinalDoc/spinal/core/memory.md

 | Mem(type : Data,size : Int) |  Create a RAM |
 | Mem(type : Data,initialContent : Array[Data]) |  Create a ROM.
 If your target is an FPGA, because it can be inferred as a block ram, you can still create write ports on it.  |

+{% include note.html content="If you want to define a ROM, elements of the `initialContent` array should only be literal value (no operator, no resize functions).
+There is an example [here](/SpinalDoc/spinal/examples/simple/sinus_rom/)." %}

 The following table show how to add access ports on a memory :

 | Syntax | Description| Return |